nvmwill/nexmo-developer/_documentation/en/meetings/overview.md

 ¹ Recording is still available in 360-500PX meetings by setting the ``auto_record`` parameter in the API call.

-> You will also need to send an email request to the [Meetings API team](mailto:meetings-api@vonage.com) to whitelist the domain of the website the iFrame is used in.
+> You will also need to send an email request to the [Meetings API team](mailto:meetings-api@vonage.com) to whitelabel the domain of the website the iFrame is used in.

 ## Code Snippets